 Our list also caters for Sony's older A-mount format – just hop on over to page 2: Sony SLT A-mount lenses to see our top recommendations.

 Sony cameras are amongst the best mirrorless cameras, especially for action subjects, video and vlogging, so it makes sense to choose the best lenses you can afford.
 You can use full frame lenses on the APS-C cameras and very often this is the best choice for telephotos, macro lenses and other longer focal length options.
 But with standard zooms and ultra-wide lenses you must get a lens designed for that format.

 Read more: The best Sony cameras right now

 Some up-market Sony lenses are produced in conjunction with legendary optical manufacturer Zeiss, but Sony now also produces its own premium ‘G’ and top-flight ‘G Master’ lenses.
 These aim for the ultimate in all-round performance and image quality, especially in terms of sharpness and bokeh (the quality of defocused areas within images).

-Note: We've arranged these lenses in order of focal length, with the shortest first and the longest lenses and telephotos at the end, so that it's easier to find the lenses you're looking for.
+Note: We've arranged these lenses in order of focal length, with the shortest first and the longest lenses and telephotos at the end, so that it's easier to find the type of lens you're looking for.

 1. Sony FE 16-35mm f/2.8 G Master